-I am not going to delve into the accounting side of amortization, but I will show you how to track it.
-The amortization that I am speaking of has to do with Fixed Assets.
+I am not going to delve into the accounting side of depreciation, but I will show you how to track it.
+The depreciation that I am speaking of has to do with Fixed Assets.

 The rule of thumb that I use to capitalize fixed assets, are those priced above $500 and the type of asset it is – otherwise I would expense it.
 These days assets such as computers are depreciated 45% in the first year, and then that percentage is used yearly until the original value is zero.
 So just about half of the value is written off in the first year.